panosc-eu/search-api/doc/dataset-example-queries.md

 ]
 ```

-## Query datasets with a solid sample containing copper:
+### Query datasets with a solid sample containing copper

 ```json
 {